-Advanced study in ceramics intended to broaden knowledge and skills of clay techniques and glaze formulation and increase knowledge of ceramics as an art form.
-Historical and contemporary works will be emphasized.
+An advanced study in ceramics intended to broaden with clay techniques and glazing and kiln firing while increasing knowledge of ceramics as an art form.
+Historical and contemporary works are emphasized.
 Health and safety concerns are stressed.
-Prerequisites: ARTS 3360 or permission of instructor.
+Prerequisites: ARTS 2360, or ARTS 3360 or permission of instructor.
 May repeat for credit.
-Fee \$30.